Osebo The Zaraman

 Seth Appiah Richard Brown (Born 1 January), known as Osebo The Zaraman, is a Ghanaian businessman, fashion influencer and philanthropist.
 He is the CEO of 24/7 Boutique, and is known for his dressing style in Ghana and abroad, and for his charity work.
 He has styled most Ghanaian and Nigerian celebrities including Jim Iyke., Prince David Osei, Mr Drew, Joey B, Kumi Guitar, Prince Bright of Buk Bak, Andy Dosty.

 Early life

-Seth Appiah Richard Brown was born in Suhum in the Eastern Region of Ghana on 1 January to Sampson Appiah and Mary Appaih.
+Seth Appiah Richard Brown was born in Suhum in the Eastern Region of Ghana on 1 January to Sampson Appiah and Mary Appiah.
 He is the firstborn and has five siblings.
 After his Form Four level, he dropped out of school to work to care for his siblings.
 Through his work, he met an elderly man who gifted him a Togolese passport, which allowed him to travel to Italy in 1994 where his fashion business began in 1998.